By Treven Pyles

 Rauner's proposal was aimed at drastically reducing the enormous number of asbestos lawsuits filed by Madison County and entailed stricter liability and proximate cause standards.
 It also provided that costs and fees could be awarded to attorneys by a court in accordance with the dismissal, as well as that a defendant who would like to be transferred to another forum must accept service of process and comply with the statute of limitation specific to the state which takes over their case.
 Nevertheless, the bill failed on May 28, 2015, in the Senate Judiciary committee.
 It was voted against by eight Democrats and only supported by four Republicans.

-Moreover, Illinois' venue laws allow plaintiffs from all over the U.S. to file their lawsuits there, provided the asbestos company in question conducted business-related activities in the state as well.
-Consequently, more and more asbestos victims have opted for their case to be filed in Madison County.
 "People aren't coming to Madison County because they like the burgers.
 They're coming there because they believe that there's a realistic chance that they're going to have a favorable outcome in their asbestos case", Travis Akin, Lawsuit Abuse Watch Executive Director, said.
 He believes that the symbiotic relationship between judges and lawyers, who significantly contribute to the former's campaign, is the primary reason why there is such a tremendous number of asbestos cases processed by Madison County.
 "Money generated from these asbestos cases is then used to leverage campaign donations to judges, and it's become a never-ending cycle", Akin explained.

 Despite the fact that John Cooney's presidency ended on June 5, 2015, the number of asbestos cases brought to Madison County has not decreased.
 On the contrary, 619 suits have already been filed within the first six months of 2016, with New York County, which processed 184 asbestos cases throughout the same span, coming in second.
 For Lawsuit Abuse Awareness Week, which took place at the beginning of October 2016, Travis Akin prompted all voters to make well-informed decisions and elect judges who will prevent the number of asbestos lawsuits from escalating in other states as well.